hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 idea.
 The plan is to at one point integrate it will all major agile planning systems.
 A new visualization in our mind can make the real difference in the daily lifes of many people.

-You can check out the demo here: https://flyck.gitlab.io/agile-roadmaps/
+Experience the future of agile roadmapping firsthand.
+Explore our demo now: [Agile Roadmaps Prototype](https://flyck.gitlab.io/agile-roadmaps/)

 If you would like to see this prototype further build out, please let us know either by starring the repository or by reaching out in some other way.
 We will base our future actions on this